-- Within 28 days of a child becoming Looked After or having an unplanned change of placement. - Subsequently within 3 months. - 6 monthly thereafter. - Children receiving a series of short breaks under S76 SSWB Act should be reviewed within 3 months of the start of the first period and thereafter 6 monthly. - Reviews of family plans produced by the Integrated Family Support Service are held three times per year.
+- Within 28 days of a child becoming Looked After or having an unplanned change of placement. - Subsequently within 3 months. - 6 monthly thereafter. - Reviews of family plans produced by the Integrated Family Support Service are held three times per year.
 The initial review is held 28 days after the start of the intensive phase, the second review 3 months later and the final review after 6 months.